gfagerlind/jenkins-opinionated/README.md

 ### Hand over "emergency valve" functions, like priority etc to the development community
-In these examples you can quite easily put your own change set on higher priority up until merge, if you want etc - this is a good thing.
+In these examples you can quite easily put your own change set on higher priority up until merge, if you want, etc - this is a good thing.
 Either trust, or fix, your community.
 ### Do not share resources between communities
-I do not like sharing resources cross communities.
+Avoid sharing resources across communities.
 The definition of a community is a set of people with a shared goal, shared priorities and a shared timeline.

 ## So - what are the features?

 ### zuulesque dependent gate
-As in "the code needs to be tested exactly as how it will be merged, so if someone is before you in line to merge, run your test on the speculation that they are successful.
-If they fail, restart your tests"
+As in *"the code needs to be tested exactly as how it will be merged, so if someone is before you in line to merge, run your test on the speculation that they are successful.
+If they fail, restart your tests"*

 [Here](libs/DependentGate.groovy)
 ### gocdesque latest first
-As in "run the pipeline stages on the latest candidate, leapfrogging over candidates that are valid, but older" In this implementation you can use multiple frogs, if you want (as in allowing X number of parallel executions of each stage).
+As in *"run the pipeline stages on the latest candidate, leapfrogging over candidates that are valid, but older"*

+In this implementation you can use multiple frogs, if you want (as in allowing X number of parallel executions of each stage).

 [Here](libs/StageWithWip.groovy)